ce-amtic/hexo-theme-journal/README.md

 #### CDN

 By default it uses Baomitu's public CDN for libs and official Google Fonts.
-You can change the CDN used in the theme-level *_config.yml*.
+You can change the CDN used in the `_config.journal.yml` file.

 ```yaml
 cdn: